-This blueberry lime protein muffins recipe will give you moist, fluffy muffins that are bursting with healthy ingredients and loaded with great flavor.
+Blueberry lime protein muffins will help you start your day right!
+Moist, fluffy muffins that are bursting with healthy ingredients and loaded with great flavor.
 They’re perfect for a breakfast on the go or a filling afternoon snack.

 Results of Side-by-Side Baking Test

 To assure that my baking test was fair, I used the same baking environment for both batches of muffins.
-I baked them in the same pan at the same time.
+I even baked them in the same pan, and at the same time.

-VISIBLE DIFFERENCES – If you look at the photo below, you’ll see both batters in the pan.
-The Rapadura batter is much darker in color and just a tiny bit thicker than the batter made using refined sugar.
-The muffins looked quite different after baking.
+- The muffins looked quite different after baking.
 The muffins made with refined sugar were smoother in appearance on the outside.
 The Rapadura muffins were darker and the exterior texture was more pronounced.
-On the inside, both muffins looked exactly the same.

 AROMA – The Rapadura batter had a light aroma of molasses.